UniversityOfHelsinkiCS/oodikone/anonyymioodi/README.md

 - See [sis-importer/importer-db-staging-sampletaker](https://github.com/UniversityOfHelsinkiCS/sis-importer/tree/master/importer-db-staging-sampletaker) and create `sis-importer-db.sqz` dump
 - Move `sis-importer-db.sqz` to this folder
 - Run `./create_container_from_dump.sh sis-importer-db`
-- Enrich data according to what's in `enrich_data.sql` file
+- Enrich db with command in file `enrich_data.sql` either by piping command to container or by running command inside container.

 ### Sis-db:

-The following steps are for building a clean sis-importer-db image from scratch using the sis-updater.
+The following steps are for building a clean sis-db image from scratch using oodikone's updater.
 If you want to just modify the existing image a bit, follow the steps defined for user-db / kone-db.

 - Temporarily replace sis-db -service in oodikone's docker-compose.yml with sis-db -service from this repo's docker-compose.yml
 - Ensure the newest sis-importer-db image is pulled from toska hub in oodikone repo